Hendrix-CS/csci151/homework/candy.md

 * `public String toString()` which returns a String representation of the object, such as `"strawberry: 0"`.

-Also, include a `public static void main(String[] args)` method that fully tests and demonstrates that your class is working.
+Also, write a `Main` class that includes a `public static void main(String[] args)` method that fully tests and demonstrates that your class is working.

 You may use IntelliJ to test your code.
-Turn in a copy of your `TootsiePop.java` file through Teams by the due date.
+Turn in a copy of your `TootsiePop.java` and `Main.java` files through Teams by the due date.